Skip to navigation Skip to content

 • phone the applicant to work out the date they became unapproved

-• if uncontactable by phone, send a request for the details to the applicant in a Q760
+• if uncontactable by phone, send a request for information in a Q760

 • record details in a DOC